Simple canker sores

 • A small percentage of patients may develop severe canker sores which are persistent and rather uncomfortable.

-• In infants, canker sores can interfere with eating and require a visit to the pediatrician.
+• In infants, these sores can interfere with eating and require a visit to the pediatrician.

 • HIV patients